NSDRA/nsdra-maturity-indicators/05-99c4a218fe/MI-R1.3-99c4a218fe-LS_AQUA_MEDIA_MAJOR_CATIONS.md

 If the major cations of the aquatic organism culture media (in liquid-surface exposure scenarios) is reported by the nano toxicity study data or not.

 ### Why should we measure it?
-Hardness â needs to be suitable for the organism being tested, affects NM stability and size distribution.
+Hardness �?? needs to be suitable for the organism being tested, affects NM stability and size distribution.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: